This chapter discusses the yaw-wise motion of the airplane, which has to do with which way the airplane is pointing.1

 My friend Larry has a sailboat.
 It doesn’t have ailerons.
 You steer it with the rudder.10 This changes the direction the boat is pointing.
 As shown in figure 8.11, this causes the water to flow crosswise past the hull, creating a sideways force that eventually changes the direction the boat is going.

 All the same words can be applied to an airplane.
 Keeping the wings level, you press the right rudder pedal.
 This causes the airplane to yaw to starboard.
-As shown in figure 8.12, air will then hit the fuselage on the port side, creating a sideways force11 that will gradually shove the airplane around in a right-hand turn.
-(There will also be a lot of drag, but that is not our concern at the moment.)
+As shown in figure 8.12, air will then meet the fuselage at an angle, creating a sideways force11 that will gradually shove the airplane around in a right-hand turn.
+(There will also be some drag, but that is not our main concern at the moment.)
 The force of the wind on the rudder (needed to yaw the plane) is smaller than, and in the opposite direction to, the resulting force of the wind on the fuselage.
+Think of the rudder as a sideways aileron, controlling the sideways angle of attack of the fuselage.

 In powered flight, the horizontal component of thrust will make an additional contribution to the boat turn.
 Remember, a turn results from a net force that is not aligned with the way you are going.
 This includes engine thrust, whenever there is a nonzero slip angle.